Ay2416/Userid-All-Dumper/README.md

 # Discord_Userid-All-Dumper
 This work on the discord.
-This bot display guild member (server member) user id
+This bot dump csv file guild member (server member) user id.

 # Link